 Yes, it does.
-According to the Civil Code, there are differences between voluntary and paid board members.
-In particular, any breach of duty of diligence for unpaid board members is judged with less strictness.
+According to the Civil Code, there are differences between voluntary (unpaid) and paid board members.
+In particular, any breach of duty of diligence for unpaid board members is less strictly judged (Art. no. 1710, par.
+1).

 Who can claim responsibility for breaches of such duties: the other members of the board, the founder/s, the public authorities.
 In which case who: administrative, tax-authority, only the judiciary power (Attorney General) or beneficiaries/general public?